MIDFIELDR/midfieldr/README.md

 a student who graduates
 </td>
 <td style="text-align:right;color: black !important;background-color: white !important;">
-47,499
+49,543
 </td>
 <td style="text-align:right;color: black !important;background-color: white !important;">
 5
 </td>
 <td style="text-align:right;">
-10.2 Mb
+5 Mb
 </td>
 </tr>
 </tbody>
 </table>

-All four data tables (in both the research data and the practice data) are keyed by student ID.
-The `course` table has multiple observations (rows) per student with one observation per student per course.
+All data tables are keyed by student ID.
+The `course` table has multiple observations (rows) per student with one observation per student per course per term.
 The `term` table also has multiple rows per student, with one observation per student per term.
-The `student` and `degree` tables each have one observation per student.
+The `degree` table has one observation per student per degree and the `student` table has one observation per student.

+The data in ‘midfielddata’ are practice data, suitable for learning to work with Student Unit Records (SURs) generally.
+Unlike the MIDFIELD research database, the data tables in ‘midfielddata’ are not research data; they are not suitable for drawing inferences about program attributes or student experiences.

 ## Usage